2024 Eastside Turkey Trot

 The YMCA is committed to helping building healthy spirit, mind and body for all.
 Our programs and facilities clearly help people exercise their bodies, which also benefits their mental and emotional states.
 Our programs bring people together to achieve personal goals in group settings.
 We’re social beings, and this too helps our mental health.

-In the month of May, we will try to raise awareness of the mental health crisis – worsened by the pandemic.
 We aim to raise awareness of resources for those dealing with mental health challenges, as well as their loved ones.

 National Alliance on Mental Illness (NAMI)